kinbiko/databasic/notes/learning_java.md

 ```

 ## OOP Design
+Look around you...
+The real-world objeccts in the area around you (such as computer, clock, mirror, air-conditioner, shelves, door, etc.) have two major charateristics:
+- state (qualities, how it looks) ==> in OOP: stores its state in fields
+- behaviour (things it can do)    ==> in OOP: expose behaviour in methods

 Classes are the basic units of programming in the object-oriented paradigm, and are used as templates to create objects.
 A class in Java may consist of five components:
 - Fields